carlgira/java-11-notes/java-io/README.md

 ## Secure and Deserealization

-- Careful with the deserealization of untrusted sources
+- Careful with the de-serealization of untrusted sources
-- Implementation Seriablizable
+- Implementation Serializable
 - Fields, no static, no methods
 - Transient fields.
-- override writeObject, ReadObject to custom serialize, ObjectOutputStreeam.PutField, and ObjectInputStream.GetField as maps.
+- override writeObject, ReadObject to custom serialize, ObjectOutputStream.putField, and ObjectInputStream.getField as maps.
 - Use the variable SerialPersistentField as whitelist for fields to serialize
     - private static final ObjectStreamField[] serialPersistentFields = {new ObjectStreamField("next", List.class)};
     - Must be private static final, and have a list of fields and types.
 - Oher options, Use a proxy serialization
-- int serialVersionUID = 1L; => Verion of class to protect changes of a serlialized class.
+- int serialVersionUID = 1L; => Version of class to protect changes of a serialized class.

 ## File System